 To the Members and Friends of KPC!

-By now you have likely heard that the Governor is allowing churches to reopen under certain strict guidelines.
+By now, you have likely heard that the Governor is allowing churches to reopen under specific strict guidelines.
 The Session has deliberated this and has decided to open up for worship beginning this Sunday, May 17, at 10 am.
 Yoohoo!

 The Session takes very seriously the health risks that COVID19 poses to our people, especially those who have pre-existing health issues that put them at especial risk.
 To mitigate these, and in a spirit of cooperation with the authorities, we will ask you to follow certain practices:

-2. DISTANCING: While you will be glad to see your friends and fellow believer after so many weeks, for the time being please maintain a safe distance, avoid shaking hands and hugging.
-The authorities specifically warn against clustering in the narthex, doorways, or parking lot in small groups – just keep spread out, for everyone's safety.
-Be patient: this, too, shall pass.
+6. CONVERSATIONAL DISTANCING: While you will be glad to see your friends and fellow believers at KPC, and we all miss the closeness and touch of Christian fellowship, please observe a safe distance, and avoid shaking hands and hugging for the time being.
+The authorities warn against clustering in small groups, such as in the narthex, doorways, or parking lots.
+Stay spread out, 6 feet apart, for everyone's safety.

-8. HALLWAY BARRIERS: We ask you – and especially the children – not to wander the halls during the service.
-Barriers have been erected to curtail this; please respect their intent.
-During the church closure, your staff and volunteers have been completing some maintenance and remodeling projects, and we wish to protect anyone from being injured around the tools or materials.
+10. HALLWAY BARRIERS: We ask you – and especially the children – not to wander the halls during activities.
+Hallway barriers have been erected to curtail this; please respect their intent.

 11. GROUP SIZE: We will observe state guidelines regarding the maximum number of people congregating in a room for social gatherings.
 If you are unsure what the current procedure is, please contact the Pastor.

 As state government regulations change, we will follow those graciously, without disrespect or contempt.